Declaration of Arbroath: Debates

-Some have interpreted this last point as an early expression of 'popular sovereignty' – that government is contractual and that kings can be chosen by the community rather than by God alone.
+Some have interpreted this last point as an early expression of popular sovereignty – that government is contractual and that kings can be chosen by the community rather than by God alone.
 It has been considered to be the first statement of the contractual theory of monarchy underlying modern constitutionalism.

 It has also been argued that the Declaration was not a statement of popular sovereignty (and that its signatories would have had no such concept) but a statement of royal propaganda supporting Bruce's faction.
 A justification had to be given for the rejection of King John Balliol in whose name William Wallace and Andrew de Moray had rebelled in 1297.
 The reason given in the Declaration is that Bruce was able to defend Scotland from English aggression whereas King John could not.

 Whatever the true motive, the idea of a contract between King and people was advanced to the Pope as a justification for Bruce's coronation whilst John de Balliol, who had abdicated the Scottish throne, still lived as a Papal prisoner.

 There is also recent scholarship that suggests that the Declaration was substantially derived from the 1317 Irish Remonstrance, also sent in protest of English actions.
 There are substantial similarities in content between the 1317 Irish Remonstrance and the Declaration of Arbroath, produced three years later.
 It is also clear that the drafters of the Declaration of Arbroath would have access to the 1317 Irish Remonstrance, it having been circulated to Scotland in addition to the Pope.
-It has been suggested therefore that the 1317 Remonstrance was a 'prototype' for the Declaration of Arbroath, suggesting Irish-Scottish cooperation in attempts to protest against English interference.
+It has been suggested therefore that the 1317 Remonstrance was a "prototype" for the Declaration of Arbroath, suggesting Irish-Scottish cooperation in attempts to protest against English interference.

-Text

-For the full text in Latin and a translation in English, See Declaration of Arbroath on WikiSource.